ibm-cloud-architecture/governed-ml-ops/README.md

 1. This module covers Governance Workflow Initiation in <i>IBM OpenPages with Watson</i>.
 The Workflow feature of IBM Openpages is used for Model Governance Lifecycle for Risk and Compliance.
 <br>

    <i> Role </i>: This step needs to be executed by `ModelOwner`.

    - Instructions are provided in the notebook: [Model Governance Workflow Initiation](./Model_Governance_Candidacy/Model%20Governance%20Workflow%20Initiation.ipynb)

-   - After executing the instructions, you will receive a model name in OpenPages (eg. MOD_000003).
-Please note the Model name for your group which will be used for rest of the lab.
+   - After executing the instructions, you would have entered a unique model name in OpenPages.
+Please note the Model name which will be used for rest of the lab.
 Also, the Model Workflow will be assigned to `ModelApprover` for Model Candidacy Validation.

 <br>